 The Positives

 Once your session is over, you can also head to the two museums in the complex for a look around.
-These are both well maintained and interesting for all.
+These are both well-maintained and interesting for all.
 The museum near the east gate is specifically targeted at children.

 The Negatives

 Because of its popularity, Gyeongbokgung gets extremely busy.
 A quick look at Google’s traffic will show you that 9am-10am is really the only time of day that the palace is relatively quiet.
-The palace is also quite large, making getting to all that variety a little tough on children.
+Gyeongbokgung is also quite large, making getting to all that variety a little tough on children.
 With younger children, it’s often better to choose one of the more compact palaces.
 We also often find that parts of the palaces are under maintenance as the Ministry of Culture improves the facilities and reconstructs buildings.

 Recommendation